s7manth/tp/docs/team/zawedcvg.md

 - **Code contributed:** [RepoSense Link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=zawedcvg&breakdown=true)
 - **Enhancements Implemented:**
-    - Feature: Edit
+    - Feature: Groups
-      - allows the user to edit student details
+      - aid in the implementation of an extra parameter "group"
-      - more details to be added soon.
+      - add testing for the feature group
 - **Contribution to the User Guide:**
-    - to be added soon
+    - Fix user guide to account for the new parameter group
 - **Contribution to the Developer Guide:**
     - Non-Functional requirements
     - Glossary